Pheromone party

 A pheromone party is a social event attended by singles, in an effort to find their mate through sniffing anonymous pieces of clothing.
 The Pheromone Party concept builds on the "sweaty T-shirt experiments" performed by Claus Wedekind.
-The interactive developer and artist Judith Prays brought the sweaty T-shirt study to a party environment in Brooklyn in 2010.
 Participants in these parties are told to sleep in T-shirts for three consecutive days.
 Once collected, the garments are placed in individual bags for singles to smell.
 If a person finds the smell agreeable, they are introduced to the owner.